 The discussion will be moderated by Dr. Brian Williams, U.S. Air Force veteran and trauma surgeon, and Leon Mangum, U.S. Army veteran.
 Members from the military-affiliated community will also recognize African American veterans who have made an impact in their lives.

 In recognition of our heroes, please participate in our Veteran Black History Month trivia challenge.
 Top 3 winners will receive a $25 Amazon gift card.
-To participate please download the trivia flier and complete your answer response form here.
-Trivia challenge will be active throughout the month of February and winners will be announced in early March.

 The Honorable Jesse White